Buy the best security alarm system for your flat/apartment

 As well as it keeping your landlord happy, the other great benefits to fitting a wireless system with 3M tape is it's easy to remove and take with you when moving on, i.e. it's a purchase for life, the same can not be said for hard-wired alarms for obvious reasons.

 The other thing to consider when installing a flat alarm is whether or not to fit an external siren.
 This is sometimes impossible due to the height if you're in a 2nd floor flat or higher.
 It's also often unnecessary too?

 How is an external siren unnecessary when it comes to having an alarm system?

 A common question for sure but, based on research we carried out, around 75% of people in your street would do ABSOLUTELY nothing when hearing yours, or any other neighbour's, alarm bell ringing.

 Which beckons the question; why have a external ringing sounder which does nothing more than annoy most of your neighbours?

 We do of course recommend an internal sounder which alerts, startles and scares off an intruder.

-We work with many accredited alarm companies across the UK and, as always, we recommend an on-site survey is carried out to get an accurate quote.
+We work with many accredited alarm companies across the UK and, as always, we recommend a survey is carried out to get an accurate quote.

-- Professional install Verisure alarm: £199 plus monthly fee for ARC monitoring, maintenance, incl. guard response.
+- Professionally installed Verisure alarm: Big savings with our exclusive 50% discount.
+Additional monthly fee for keyholder monitoring, maintenance, incl. guard response.

-- DIY install Home8 alarm: £319 with no monthly fee (self monitored through the Home8 smartphone app).
+- DIY install Yale: £219.99 with no monthly fee (self-monitored through the Yale smartphone app)